opensourcedesign/opensourcedesign.github.io/content/jobs/2026-05-17-the-arcos-project.md

   - 'Eyad Ragheb, aka kernelstate (me the developer) <KernelState2012@gmail.com>'
   - ''
 github_handle: my github is @KernelState
-tags: 'DE,Desktop Environment,Icons,UI,UX,Interface,User facing product,themes,HIG'
+tags: [de, desktop environment, icons, ui, ux, interface, user facing product, themes, hig]
 date: '2026-05-17T13:29:15.779Z'
 ---
 Just need someone who could design the theme, UI and logos/icons for the project, they will have  freedom over how they design it they will make some guidelines for themselves to make it consistent.
 I will code it myself and it will need alot of communication and time commitment as the vision is there but haven't really shaped yet, so there will be a lot of fine tuning.